shikharbhardwaj3110/Steam-Game-Price-API/README.md

 # Steam-Game-Price-API
-An alternative to Steam API for fetching prices of games on the Steam store
+An alternative to Steam API for fetching prices of games on the Steam store.
+Since Steam has revoked all Steam market and store related APIs, it can help fetch prices of game titles on the store quickly.

-**How to use** :

-Use the address ***https://steam-game-price.herokuapp.com/api?appId=*** by filling the app id of the game to get the details.
-Different app ids should be used for different games.

-Example : ***https://steam-game-price.herokuapp.com/api?appId=730*** fetches the details of the game CS:GO.